A SHORT HISTORY OF JORDAN

 Under Roman rule Jordan continued to flourish and Christianity spread.
 However the Roman Empire split in two and Jordan became part of the Eastern part, known as the Byzantine Empire.

 However King Abdullah was assassinated in 1951.
 He was replaced by his son Talal.
-However in 1952 he was followed by Hussein.
-During the 1960s and 1970s economic growth took place in Jordan.
+However, in 1952 he was followed by Hussein.
+During the 1960s and 1970s, economic growth took place in Jordan.
 Martial law was declared in 1967 but elections were held in 1989. further elections were held in 1993.
 In 1994 Jordan signed a peace treaty with Israel.
 Abdullah II became king of Jordan in 1999.
-Today Jordan faces economic challenges such as poverty and unemployment however Jordan has great potential for tourism.
-Today the population of Jordan is 8.1 million.
+Today Jordan faces economic challenges such as poverty and unemployment but the economy is growing steadily.
+Jordan has great potential for tourism.
+In 2020 the population of Jordan was 10.2 million.

 A brief history of Egypt